September 28, 2018

 The Paradigm Change visitor maps provide information about locations in the U.S., based on the individuals who have visited the Paradigm Change sites.

-Data was obtained via Google Analytics for the period of time from September 1, 2013, to June 31, 2017.
+Data was obtained via Google Analytics for the periods of time stated in the descriptions above.

 Only the “New Users” information provided by Google Analytics is included in the analysis.
 For this category of data, it is stated that no matter how many times a particular computing device has visited the sites, it is only recorded once in the data.